maciellucass/cybersecurity-log-analysis/case-01-phishing-email-analysis/case-01-phishing-email-analysis.md

 ## Conclusion

 The investigation confirmed a phishing attempt targeting an internal user.
 The attack relied on domain spoofing and social engineering techniques.
 No compromise was identified during the analysis.

+---

+## Disclaimer

+This analysis was conducted in a controlled lab environment for educational purposes on TryHackMe.
+All activities were performed in accordance with ethical guidelines and did not involve any real-world systems or users.